 Like many fellow travellers, I like to explore UNESCO World Heritage sites.
 There’s just something about a place that has been deemed so important it requires special protection for the future, for my children to experience, for their children again, and for generations long after I’m gone.

 I got into a discussion a few days ago, on whether these sites should be considered mainstream attractions and thus not as interesting for those who prefer going way off the beaten path.

 I think not!
-The Tower of London, the banks of the Seine, or the Historic Centre of Florence may not be off the beaten track, but what about the the ancient kingdom of Dilmun?
+The Tower of London, the Banks of the Seine, or the Historic Centre of Florence may not be off the beaten track, but what about the ancient kingdom of Dilmun?
 The dead monks in Kiev?
 The Stone Age rock carvings far above the Arctic Circle?
-The Hanseatic city of Visby or the Forest Cemetery in Stockholm? (posts coming up on both)
+The Hanseatic city of Visby or the Forest Cemetery in Stockholm?

 In fact, glancing at the list of the ever increasing number of UNESCO properties (962 in 2012), I’d say the majority are rarely to be found on any grand tour.
 Mainstream or not, though, I’ll happily continue to explore the protected sites, both the obvious, easily accessible ones – and the more curious ones.
 There’s plenty to choose from.
 Here’s one:

-Turns out, it’s a temple complex – a city once, for a brief time the capital of the Mughal Empire.
+Turns out, it’s a ghost town.
+And not just any ghost town: for a brief time, Fatehpur Sikri was the capital of the Mughal Empire.

 The English spelling of the name may be more familiar.
 Even today, a mogul signifies a person of power, like a media mogul.
 Well, this is where it comes from.
 The Mughal emperors were direct descendants of the fearsome Gengis Khan and of Tamerlane – powerful indeed.